WordPress/wordpress-playground/packages/docs/site/docs/09-blueprints-api/08-examples.md

 ## Load an older WordPress version

-Playground only ships a few recent WordPress releases.
-If you need to use an older one, this Blueprint will help you.
-Just need to switch the version number in `"url": "https://playground.wordpress.net/plugin-proxy.php?url=https://wordpress.org/wordpress-5.9.9.zip"`.
-The oldest WordPress version supported this way is `5.9.9` as the SQLite integration plugin does not support older WordPress releases.
+Playground only ships with a few recent WordPress releases.
+If you need to use an older version, this Blueprint can help you: change the version number in `"url": "https://playground.wordpress.net/plugin-proxy.php?url=https://wordpress.org/wordpress-5.9.9.zip"` from `5.9.9` to the release you want to load.

+**Note:** the oldest supported WordPress version is `5.9.9`, following the SQLite integration plugin.

 <BlueprintExample blueprint={{
     "landingPage": "/wp-admin",